Best Running Shorts for Men of 2025

 Frequently Asked Questions About the Best Running Shorts for Men

-Are certain shorts best for ultrarunning?
+What shorts are best for ultrarunning?

-The sport of trail running is diverse.
-Different runners like steep, short trails, while others prefer less vert and more distance.
-Some like to mix it all.
-Since ultrarunning combines all of these aspects, the best shorts for trail running require long-term comfort, the right amount of storage (to complement storage from handhelds or packs), and, potentially, rare features like trekking pole holders or shirt loops.
+The sport of trail running is diverse, and different runners like steep, short trails, while others prefer less vert and more distance.
+Some like to do it all.
+Since ultrarunning combines all of these aspects of the sport, the best shorts for trail running require long-term comfort, the right amount of storage — especially if you’re not carrying a pack or belt — and, potentially, unique features like trekking pole holders or shirt loops.
+It’s also worth noting that several brands in this buyer’s guide include special venting zones and extra perforations on their shorts for quick-drying performance and maximum breathability, which is essential in running shorts that will be worn for many hours on the trail.
+While length isn’t crucial when selecting ultrarunning shorts, we consider storage and durability as additional priorities.

 Should I wear running shorts with a liner?